the

 UPLOAD[N]

-contains the following keys:
+contains the following keys: OK

 : (boolean depending of whether the upload was successful)status